Nix7amcm/FEM-social-dashboard-dl-toggle/README.md

-# Frontend Mentor - Social media dashboard with theme switcher solution
+# Frontend Mentor - Social Media Dashboard With Theme Switcher solution

 This is my solution to the [Social media dashboard with theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-media-dashboard-with-theme-switcher-6oY8ozp_H).